sanya21561/FAQ-Bot/README.md

 - **RAG Pipeline:**
   - The user query and the best-matching FAQ (from FAISS) are combined into a prompt.
-  - This prompt is sent to the LLM (Mistral-7B-Instruct-v0.3 via HuggingFace Inference API) to generate a conversational, context-aware answer.
+  - This prompt is sent to the LLM (Mistral-7B-Instruct-v0.3 via Together AI Inference API) to generate a conversational, context-aware answer.
   - Only the final answer is shown to the user; the prompt and FAQ context are available in an expandable "thinking process" section.

 - **Frontend (Streamlit):**